-- The school employs a full-time SENCo who has achieved the National Award for Special Educational Needs Co-ordinators (NASENCO) this is a statutory requirement.
-The SENCo is also undertaking a Masters Degree in Dyslexia. - The SENCo's role is to support the class teacher in planning for children and young people with SEND. - Pupils with SEND are given access to the curriculum supported by the school's specialist SEND provision and in line with the wishes of their parents and the needs of the individual. - We ensure that teaching resources and equipment used are accessible to all children regardless of their needs, e.g. appropriate seating, acoustic conditioning and lighting; and access to specialist aids and equipment. - All staff have access to Pen Portraits, Pupil Passports and Review documents which give them clear guidance on each child or young person on the SEND list, this includes guidance on how to best meet their needs in the classroom. - All staff are issued with a SEND folder which includes important information; regarding reading and spelling ages, Inclusion list and helpful teaching strategies in the four areas of SEND. - Specially trained support staff can adapt or modify the teachers planning to support the needs of your child where necessary. - Individual members of staff in the SEND team have had the following training and specialise in: Speech and Language therapy, Autism, Hearing Impairment, Moving and Handling and Dyslexia. - The SEND department implements alternative therapies, including: Reading booster, Units of Sound, Spellzone, Maths Club, Homework Club, Social Thinking, 1-1 Dyslexia teaching, 1-1 Dyscalculia teaching and The Social Club. - Specific resources and strategies will be used to support all children and young people with SEND to ensure they make maximum progress. - The school has a training plan for all staff to improve the teaching and learning of all children and young people, including those with SEND.
-This includes whole school training on SEND issues. - Whole staffs INSET takes place once a half term.
-Once a year a Teaching and Learning session focuses on SEND and resources are distributed by the
+- The school employs a full-time SENCO who has achieved the National Professional Qualification for Senior Leaders (NPQSL) and has already completed a Masters in teaching English.
+She will be working toward completing the new NPQ for SENCOs in September 2024 when the government's new released. - The SENCo's role is to support the class teacher in planning for children and young people with SEND. - Pupils with SEND are given access to the curriculum supported by the school's specialist SEND provision and in line with the wishes of their parents and the needs of the individual. - We ensure that teaching resources and equipment used are accessible to all children regardless of their needs, e.g. appropriate seating, acoustic conditioning and lighting; and access to specialist aids and equipment. - All staff have access to Pen Portraits, Pupil Passports and Review documents which give them clear guidance on each child or young person on the SEND list, this includes guidance on how to best meet their needs in the classroom. - Specially trained support staff can adapt or modify the teachers' planning to support the needs of your child where necessary. - Individual members of staff in the SEND team have had the following training and specialise in: Speech and Language therapy, Autism, Hearing Impairment, Visual Impairment and Moving and Handling